 It is not always possible to obtain a certificate from countries that do not have functioning criminal record regimes, refuse to provide these to anyone other than their own citizens, or requesting one may pose a significant risk to the individual it's about.
+This may become an issue when someone has lived abroad, for over 3 months in the last 5 years or has been travelling.
 In these cases, AIUK will need to...

-- a) Obtain as much information as possible in form of references before deciding whether to make an offer of employment. - b) Clearly log the evidence and justification as to why it has not been possible to obtain the criminal record certificate. - c) Have the individual sign a declaration stating they have no criminal convictions.
+- Obtain as much information as possible in form of references before deciding whether to make an offer of employment. - Clearly log the evidence and justification as to why it has not been possible to obtain the criminal record certificate. - Have the individual sign a declaration stating they have no criminal convictions.